penninesoaringclub/newsletter/content/posts/2024-05/index.md

 There are also some UK wide chat groups that you might want to sign up for.
 - [BHPA Information](https://t.me/BHPA_Information) (broadcast only, not chat)
 - [XC Retrieve](https://telegram.me/joinchat/AY58wwCvsxw4XNLM0ycY8A) (vetting group to prevent spam, more details [here](https://flyaszent.com/xc-retrieve/))
+- [Site Alerts](https://alerts.hilltop-analytics.com/) (Telegram alerts when pilots are flying on your local sites)
 - [XCTrack](https://t.me/xctrack) users
 - [XCTracer](https://t.me/XCTracerUK) owners